 Each project begins with careful analysis and planning to meet scheduling, execution and performance goals.
-We also provide dependable after-sales support, with spare or replacement parts, maintenance services, and component and system upgrades to maximize the life of your material handling equipment.
+We also provide dependable after-sales support, with spare or replacement parts, maintenance services, and component and system upgrades to maximize the life of your ash handling equipment.

-Our experience and expertise cover a wide range of industries and applications including power generation, renewable power production, pulp & paper, refineries, petrochemical, and many others.
+Our experience and expertise cover a wide range of industries and applications including power generation, renewable power production, waste-to-energy, pulp & paper, refineries, petrochemical, and many others.